solrac97gr/libft/README.md

 - `ft_atoi` - Convert a string to an integer
 - `ft_itoa` - Convert an integer to a string

+## Functional Functions
+- `ft_strmapi ` - Apply a function to each character of a string and return a new string
+- `ft_striteri` - Apply a function to each character of a string with its index

 ## Installation

 ### Option 1: Download the latest release